huiyuyie/recipe_calories/README.md

 For our final model, we included two new features:

 - **Protein-to-Fat Ratio (`prop_protein_to_fat`)**:
   This feature is the ratio of protein to total fat in each recipe.
-We chose it since, nutritionally, the balance between protein and fat significantly affects the caloric desity and healthiness of a recipe.
+We chose it since, nutritionally, the balance between protein and fat significantly affects the caloric denity and healthiness of a recipe.
 Recipes with higher protein-to-fat ratio are often considered healthier and may have lower total calories.
 By including this feature, our model can better capture the nutritional quality and caloric density that simpler features may miss.

 - **Proportion of Sugar (`prop_sugar`)**
   We applied a binarizer to mark whether the number of sugar of a recipe exceeds a threshold.
 We chose this to be an additional feature since it is one of the main contributor to calories.
 Including a feature to highlight high-sugar recipes allows the model to account for non-linear impact of sugar on total calories, thus improving prediction accuracy for both typical and exceptionally sweet recipes.